visualdbcorp/caddy/README.md

 To use a different domain name:

+1. Run `stop.cmd` to stop containers
 1. Edit the `Caddyfile` and replace all instances of `visualdb.local` with your preferred name
 2. Update your hosts file with the new domain name
-3. Run `restart.cmd` to apply changes
+3. Run `setup.cmd` to apply changes and start containers

 ### Adding Multiple Domains